qmusillo/cord-ripper/README.md

 ## Known Issues

-Below are some known issues and limitations of Cord Ripper v1:
+Below are some known issues and limitations of Cord Ripper:

 - Errors may occur if MakeMKV is not properly installed or configured.
 - The Discord bot may fail to respond if the token or guild ID is incorrect.